 Here are some other questions to ponder as you play with this simulation:

-• If there are two categories and two pictures, what can you do to make the two categories each become specialized for a different picture, and why does this work?
+Why aren't good categories found when all of the categories adapt equally quickly to selected pictures?
+If there are two categories and two pictures, what can you do to make the two categories each become specialized for a different picture, and why does this work?
+Once each category is specialized for one picture, make a change to one of the pictures.
+Why does only one category (the correct one) change?

 After